jonnyweatherly/aajonusnet/md/QNA/Q&A Of December 8, 2002.md

 Q: You're talking about fluorine fluorescence, right?

-Q: [unintelligible]

-A: [unintelligible]
+A: No, full spectrum.
+They do make some full spectrum fluorescents.

-Q: You're talking about a regular incandescent bulb with fume in it.
+Q: You're talking about a regular incandescent bulb with film in it.

 A: Yeah.

 Q: And that doesn't have EMFs in it?

 A: No, I didn't say it doesn't have EMFs.
 I said it doesn't have just the ultraviolet ray.
 It can cause burns and irritation to the eyes and the skin.
-Full spectrum lets all of the rays, the full spectrum of light fields.
+Full spectrum lets all of the rays, the full spectrum of light fields, it emits.

 Q: Not incandescent.
 Full spectrum.

-Q: I use full spectrum [unintelligible]
+Q: I use full spectrum screw-in fluorescent.

 Q: Fluorescent is no good, though, is it?

 A: As long as it's a full spectrum one.

-Q: [unintelligible]
+Q: [unintelligible] Is it possible that chronic fatigue can come from [unintelligible]?

 A: Oh, it's not possible.
 It is.
 Your TVs, your deep TVs, have three laser guns.
 And they emit radiation 25 feet.
 According to John Ott, the world's greatest expert on light.